yvesgurcan/workers/workshop/README.md

 * `webpack.config.js` is the file that configures how the development server works.
 * `README.md` contains the instructions you are reading.
 * `.prettierrc` configures [Prettier](https://prettier.io/) (a linter) if you use it.
 * `src/` is the folder where the source code of this application lives.
-Right now, it contains `index.html` and `inded.js`, which respectively contain HTML and JavaScript code.
+Right now, it contains `index.html` and `index.js`, which respectively contain HTML and JavaScript code.
+It also contains `createImage.js`, which will be useful later!
 * `public/worker.js` is the file where the web worker lives.
 The worker should be separate from the main thread and be available as a public URL (unless you use a special Webpack loader).

 ## Part C: A simple web worker